-To rephrase: the thought is that ecological thinking is nihilistic because somehow humans are "brought down to" the level of objects and that the value, purpose, and meaning of being human - that is, of being a subject and not an object - is negated.
+To rephrase: the thought is that ecological thinking is nihilistic because somehow humans are "brought down to" the level of objects if other beings are granted similar subjectivity once only afforded to humans.
 Thus, what is special about being human is lost.

 Perhaps humans may value experiences, create meanings and so forth, but that just doesn't amount to much in the grand ecological scheme of things if other creatures, in their objectivity, are just as much subjects as are human beings.
 In the end we are objects as much as we are subjects - but also subjects as much as we are objects: a basic point brought home by the German idealists and the existentialists.

 In the end however the question posed (the more interesting question) is: does the fact that human beings in their cherishing of meaning and pursuit of goals make human beings somehow *more* valuable or unique than other meaning-valuing creatures?
 Than other objects endowed with a subjective life?
 Ecologically speaking, of course the answer should be "no."